AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-05-04-Beyond-ES6#1:ES7-includes-and-exponential-operator.md

 ### Combine `includes()` with `fromIndex`

 We can provide `.includes()` with an index where to begin searching for an element.
-Default is 0, but we can also pass a negative value .
+Default is 0, but we can also pass a negative value.

 The first value we pass is the element to search and the second one is the index: